Cinderella Style! Harry and Meghan Depart in a Horse-Drawn Carriage After Saying 'I Do'

 RELATED VIDEO: Fit for a Fairytale Wedding!
 Prince Harry & Meghan Markle Choose Horses & Carriage for Their Post-Wedding Parade

-Meghan was dressed in a long-sleeve boat neck Givenchy gown with a simple silhouette and statement train worn with a cathedral-length veil and Queen Mary’s Diamond Bandeau tirara.
+Meghan was dressed in a long-sleeve boat neck Givenchy gown with a simple silhouette and statement train worn with a cathedral-length veil and Queen Mary’s Diamond Bandeau tiara.

 The royals traveled from Windsor via Castle Hill and processed through the town along the High Street, Sheet Street, King’s Road and Albert Road before eventually returning to Windsor Castle along the Long Walk.